p2/sqlk/README.md

 Using the kit
 -------------

-The rest of the kit provides ways to create and update your SQLite database.
-If you want to use this functionality you can either use it as a subproject in your Xcode workspace or add the files like they were your own.
-Then link your app with:

-* libsqlite3.dylib
-* libsqlk.a

-The kit can read database structures from an XML file and create a database that represents this schema, and even update existing databases to match the schema, within the constraints of SQLite.
+The rest of the kit provides ways to create and update your SQLite database. it can read database structures from an XML file and create a database that represents this schema, and even update existing databases to match the schema, within the constraints of SQLite.
 Remember, SQLite can not rename or delete table columns.

 ### XML Schema ###